 A gorgeous but easy lamb curry, full of flavour and medium heat.
 Bhuna is a style of curry from Northern India where it is cooked to the point of the sauce clinging to the meat, although I tend to leave quite a bit of sauce to mop up with our easy homemade flatbreads.
-Add some vegetables to this curry to make it go a little further as lamb is expensive.
+Add some vegetables to this curry to make it go a little further..
 Potatoes work well (see separate recipe below) or add a couple of handfuls of spinach just before serving to add some green.
 This easy curry recipe tastes even better made a day ahead if you can.
 See below for more notes on alternative bhuna curry recipes and a bhuna recipe video so that you can see how easy it is to make.

 1-2 tablespoons oil

 4cm piece of ginger, grated or finely chopped

 5 fat garlic cloves, crushed or finely chopped

 10-15 curry leaves (optional)

 1kg lamb, chopped (neck fillet works very well) or use chicken, pork, beef, vegetables or a mixture